 The biggest and most worthwhile invest I made in myself was Foodtography School.
 My first few blog posts had absolutely horrible and unappetizing food photos but I had no idea how to improve my food photography on my own.
 So I discovered Foodtography School and it was a total game changer for me!
 It's an online course that teaches the basics of food styling and composition, lighting, editing in Adobe Lightroom, and the business side of food photography.

 I won't bore you with all the details in this post, but if you're interested in learning more about my experience I wrote an entire blog post all about it!
 You can check that out here!
-But I will tell you that if you are interested, you can use code SAGE for $50 off any of the four main courses!!
+But I will tell you that if you are interested, you can use code SAGE for 15% off everything sitewide including all of the courses!!

 The photo on the left is one of the first photos I took for my food blog and the photo on the right is much more recent (about 6 months after taking Foodtography School).